MrL314/BooView/README.md

 ## Config Options

 If you are having framerate issues, considering editting the options in the **config.json** file.
-A few issues come from the screen size for the rendered window, so you can adjust the window size and the amount of frame skipping. `window_size` will determine the size of the render window, and `frame_skip` will determine the amount of frames to wait between renders and polling the Lua script
+A few issues come from the screen size for the rendered window, so you can adjust the window size and the amount of frame skipping. `window_size` will determine the size of the render window, and `FRAME_SKIP` will determine the amount of frames to wait between renders and polling the Lua script

 ## Special Notes